Zachhi/Assembly-To-From-MachineLanguage/README.md

 This program takes assembly (or `.asm`) files and assembles them into machine language, A.K.A, binary.
 I used the file extension `.hack` to represent machine language code.
 Not to be confused with the programming language hack, the `.hack` files in my program only consist of binary, or 1's and 0's.

 The files you see that end with `.asm` or `.hack` are there pureley for testing.
 You can test it yourself to see the assembler/disassembler in action.
 You can also create your own files if you so wish.
+Assembling `test.asm` will result in the `test.hack` file and vice versa.
+The same is true for `programTest.asm` and `programTest.hack`.
+Of course, if you don't delete any of these, nothing will change when you run it through the program, as both the `.hack` and `.asm` files already exist, so no new files will be created.

 ## Demo